vitkolos/notes-ipp/semestr5/data-compression-algorithms/exam.md

 	- we count the frequencies → probabilities
 	- we sort the symbols in some order
 	- we assign intervals to the symbols in the order
+		- symbol with a higher frequency will be assigned a larger interval
 	- to encode the message, we subdivide the intervals
 		- for example, let's say that $I_B=(0.2,0.3)$ and $I_I=(0.5,0.6)$
 		- then $I_{BI}=(0.25,0.26)$